-CCP STATISTICS or AP STATISTICSLCCC MATH 168 / BGSU 1150GRADE 10-12PREREQUISITE:LCCC or BGSU ACCEPTANCE; TEST COLLEGE-READY IN MATH or 3.0 GPA
+PREREQUISITE: BGSU ACCEPTANCE; TEST COLLEGE-READY IN MATH or 3.0 GPA & TEACHER RECOMMENDATION

 The course is equivalent to a college level statistics class.
 The major topics are exploring data, planning a study, anticipating patterns, and statistical inference.
-Students who successfully complete this course have the ability to earn college credit and advanced standing by passing the AP exam.
-A TI-83 or better is required for this course as well as a \$95 fee for the AP exam.
+Students who successfully complete this course have the ability to earn college credit.
+A TI-83 or better is required for this course